 Some of the links in this post are affiliate links.
-This means if you click on the link and purchase the item, I will receive an affiliate commission at no extra cost to you.
+This means if you click on the link & purchase the item, I will receive an affiliate commission at no extra cost to you.
 All opinions remain my own.

 What is Golden Retriever Snow Nose, and what causes it?
-The Term “snow nose” is a common condition that not only affects Golden Retrievers but also Labradors, Siberian Huskies, and other breeds that have a white or light coloured coat.
+The term “snow nose” is a common condition that not only affects Golden Retrievers but also Labradors, Siberian Huskies, and other breeds that have a white or light coloured coat.

 No Snow Needed For Snow Nose

-Snow nose doesn’t occur because of the snow, but it gets the name snow nose or winter nose because the nose loses its color pigmentation when the daylight hours are shorter in the winter months.
+Snow nose doesn’t occur because of the snow, but it gets the name snow nose or winter nose because the nose loses its colour pigmentation when the daylight hours are shorter in the winter months.

 The term snow nose doesn’t just affect dogs living in cold climates, but it has also been reported to affect dogs living in warmer climates as well.

-Should I be Concerned?
+Should I Be Concerned?

 The temporary loss of pigmentation on the nose is a cosmetic issue that does not harm your dog and there is no need to be concerned.

-Snow nose is not a health concern, but if you notice any changes in your dogs nose such as crusts, sores, discharge, sneezing or wheezing, you should consult your vet.
+Snow nose is not a health concern, but if you notice any changes in your dog’s nose such as crusts, sores, discharge, sneezing or wheezing, you should consult your vet.

 A loss of pigmentation in the nose can also be caused by an underlying thyroid condition, and you will want to consult your vet to get thyroid levels tested.

-Another cause of pigment loss in your dogs nose could be from contact dermatitis.
+Another cause of pigment loss in your dog’s nose could be from contact dermatitis.
 Some dogs have a sensitivity to plastic, and continued exposure to it will lighten their nose.
 If you use a plastic food and water bowl, it is best to switch to stainless steel or ceramic bowls.

-Can Snow Nose Be Treated/Prevented?
+Can Snow Nose Be Treated Or Prevented?

 There is nothing that can be done to prevent or treat snow nose.
-As mentioned above, the loss of pigmentation in the nose can be a temporary seasonal thing for some dogs, and for other dogs it can be permanent all year round.
+As mentioned above, the loss of pigmentation in the nose can be a temporary seasonal thing for some dogs, and for other dogs, it can be permanent all year round.